Skip to main content

 Persistent thermal challenges can dysregulate the HPA, HPG, and HPT axes, contributing to insulin resistance, altered body composition, and impaired metabolic efficiency.

 These interconnected hormonal disruptions create a complex metabolic picture.
 Altered fat metabolism, including increased fat storage and difficulty mobilizing fat for energy, often accompanies these hormonal shifts.
-The body’s ability to efficiently burn calories and maintain a healthy is compromised, leading to a predisposition for weight gain and other metabolic dysfunctions.
+The body’s ability to efficiently burn calories and maintain a healthy body composition is compromised, leading to a predisposition for weight gain and other metabolic dysfunctions.
 This systemic imbalance underscores the need for targeted interventions that address the root causes of metabolic dysregulation.

 Personalized Wellness Protocols